-Through a GCHRA, also referred to as an integrated HRA, employers give their employees a tax-free allowance to spend on the qualifying out-of-pocket medical expenses that aren’t fully covered by the group plan.
+Through a GCHRA, also referred to as an integrated HRA, employers give their employees a tax-free allowance to spend on qualifying out-of-pocket medical expenses that aren’t fully covered by the group plan.

 Tailoring your GCHRA allowance amounts to fit different employees is possible through the “employee classes” feature, which allows you to offer unique benefits to different classes of employees.